Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 Combo, a decentralized federated learning system based segmented gossip approach was presented in \cite{hu2019decentralized} to split the FL model into segmentations.
 A worker updated its local segmentation with k other workers, where k was much smaller than the total number of workers.
 Each worker stochastically selected a few other workers for each training iteration to transfer model segmentation.
 Replication of models was also introduced to ensure that workers had enough segmentation for training purposes.

-Jiang et al. proposed Bandwidth Aware Combo (BACombo) \cite{jiang2020bacombo} with a segmented gossip aggregation mechanism that makes full use of node-to-node bandwidth for speeding up the communication time.
+Jiang et al. proposed Bandwidth Aware Combo (BACombo) \cite{jiang2020bacombo} with a segmented gossip aggregation mechanism that makes full use of node-to-node bandwidth to speed up the communication time.
 Besides, a bandwidth-aware worker selection model further reduces the transmission delay by greedily choosing the bandwidth-sufficient worker.
 The convergence guarantees were provided for BACombo.
-The experimental results on various datasets demonstrated that the training time was reduced by up to 18 times that of baselines without accuracy degrade.
+The experimental results on various datasets demonstrated that the training time was reduced by up to 18 times that of baselines without accuracy degradation.

 The work in \cite{liu2021decentralized} focused on balancing between communication-efficiency and convergence performance of Decentralized federated learning (DFL).
 The proposed framework performed both multiple local updates and multiple inter-node communications periodically, unifying traditional decentralized SGD methods.
 Strong convergence guarantees were presented for the proposed DFL algorithm without the assumption of a convex objective function.
 The balance of communication and computation rounds was essential to optimize decentralized federated learning under constrained communication and computation resources.
 To further improve the communication efficiency of FL, compressed communication was applied to DFL, which exhibited linear convergence for strongly convex objectives.